geoffreygarrett/.dotfiles/README.md

 Configuration file: `config/nvim/init.vim`

 Modify these files to customize your setup.
-After making changes, run the setup script again to apply them.
+After making changes, run the setup script with the `--update` flag to apply them.

-## Updating

-To update your configuration:

-1. Navigate to the repository directory.
-2. Pull the latest changes: `git pull`
-3. Run the setup script again:
-    - On Unix-like systems: `./setup.sh`
-    - On Windows: `.\setup.bat`

 ## Contributing